JiscSD/new-starter-0-3/README.md

 ## Meetings

 We have a weekly meeting on Wednesdays at 13:30 - 14:30.
 There is also a developer fortnightly call where the teams within SDG (Software Development Group) take turns to present.

+## Coding Standards

+When writing code, we need to be using linters.
+Typically we use `eslint` and `prettier`, and these can be found in the projects listed above.

+When writing SQL, we should aim to follow the [SQL Style Guide](https://www.sqlstyle.guide/) as closely as possible.

 ## Technology